-COMMENTARY: As of January 1, 2021, the sheep and lamb inventory in Michigan was 87,000 head.
-52 Of that 87,000 head, 47,000 are ewes.
-53 By 2024, there will be a total of 1,188 megawatt (MW) of solar online.
-54 Assuming a principal-use SES requires eight acres per MW of generating capacity, 9,504 acres could potentially be grazed.
-55 At a stocking rate of three mature ewes per acre, 28,512 ewes would be needed to manage the vegetation of all solar projects currently online or going online through 2024.
-56 While there are more than enough ewes to service these solar projects, the sheep inventory in the state is at grazing equilibrium.
+COMMENTARY: As of January 1, 2021, the sheep and lamb inventory in Michigan was 87,000 head.52 Of that 87,000 head, 47,000 are ewes.53 By 2024, there will be a total of 1,188 megawatt (MW) of solar online.54 Assuming a principal-use SES requires eight acres per MW of generating capacity, 9,504 acres could potentially be grazed.55 At a stocking rate of three mature ewes per acre, 28,512 ewes would be needed to manage the vegetation of all solar projects currently online or going online through 2024.56 While there are more than enough ewes to service these solar projects, the sheep inventory in the state is at grazing equilibrium.
 Solar projects that are suitable for grazing could spur an increase in the sheep and lamb inventory in Michigan.
 Because ewes can have multiple lambs, the state's sheep industry has the capacity to expand to meet this demand.
-Furthermore, over half of the lamb and mutton supply is currently imported of the lamb and mutton supply is currently imported.
-57, and with the largest livestock harvesting facility east of the Mississippi in the Detroit area, there are opportunities to replace imported meat with the increased lamb and sheep inventory.
+Furthermore, over half of the lamb and mutton supply is currently imported57, and with the largest livestock harvesting facility east of the Mississippi in the Detroit area, there are opportunities to replace imported meat with the increased lamb and sheep inventory.
 [End of commentary]